-Please find attached the New York City Campaign Finance Board's ("CFB" or "Board") Final Audit Report for the 2013 campaign of Tony Avella (the "Campaign").
+Please find attached the New York City Campaign Finance Board's ("CFB" or "Board") Final Audit Report for the 2013 campaign of Pamela Johnson (the "Campaign").
 CFB staff prepared the report based on a review of the Campaign's financial disclosure statements and documentation submitted by the Campaign.

+This report incorporates the Board's final determination of June 24, 2015 (attached).
 The report concludes that the Campaign demonstrated substantial compliance with the Campaign Finance Act (the "Act") and the Board Rules (the "Rules"), with exceptions as detailed in the report.